When you celebrate Mother’s Day do you often find yourself frantically trying to figure out which Sunday it will be each year..?

 Why do we have a Mothering Sunday each year?

-Why does the date move in the UK?
+Why does the date move so much in the UK?

 What does the history of Mother’s Day tell us about the celebrations we have today?